timurrrr/ft86/can_bus/gen2.md

 ### ASC port

-**This is only recommended for BRZ owners, as it lacks some important channels.**
+**This is only recommended for US BRZ owners, as it lacks some data.**

 A common place to get access to the CAN bus is the ASC (a.k.a. "fake engine noise") female connector.
 It is located inside the dash slightly to the right of